 - Create a variety of steps.
-Place sofa cushions, pillows, boxes, or toys on the floor and demonstrate your infant how to crawl over, under, and around them to improve motor skills that let Increase the baby’s brain power
+Place sofa cushions, pillows, boxes, or toys on the floor and demonstrate to your infant how to crawl over, under, and around them to improve motor skills that let Increase the baby’s brain power.

 - Now follow his directions.
-As your child grows older, he’ll stretch his imagination to see whether you’ll truly do things like make funny noises, crawl backwards, or laugh.
+As your child grows older, he’ll stretch his imagination to see whether you’ll truly do things like make funny noises, crawl backward, or laugh.

 Discover New Environments

 - Take a shopping trip.
-Visit the grocery when you need a break from your song and dance routine.
-Make faces, sounds, and show her colours around to keep your infant entertained.
+Visit the grocery store when you need a break from your song and dance routine.
+Make faces, and sounds, and show her colors around to keep your infant entertained.

 - Switch up the scenery.
 Place your child’s high chair on the other side of the table.
 Challenge his memory when it comes to remembering where things are placed during meals.